 After graduating with a degree from the National Institute of Dramatic Arts in Sydney, Himede honed his craft working in theater design before moving into events and television production.
 In 2014 he relocated to New York City and founded Yellow Studio where he leads a global team of experts to create a diverse array of productions and events around the world.

-As Yellow Studio’s project and operations manager, Nicola Filler is responsible for the smooth running of all of the studio’s activities, which span various scales and timezones.
-Having worked for more than a decade in event management in both Sydney and New York, Filler brings an international perspective to her multifaceted work, which encompasses production, design and art direction.
-A born multitasker, Filler thrives in the detail-oriented, fast-paced nature of the industry and is in her element when collaborating with others.
+As Yellow Studio’s general manager, Nicola Filler Assoulin is responsible for the smooth running of all of the studio’s activities, which span various scales and timezones.
+Having worked for more than a decade in event management in both Sydney and New York, Filler Assoulin brings an international perspective to her multifaceted work, which encompasses production, design and art direction.
+A born multitasker, Filler Assoulin thrives in the detail-oriented, fast-paced nature of the industry and is in her element when collaborating with others.

 Designer Avigail Gutfeld spends her days at Yellow Studio sharing and brainstorming ideas, and conceptualizing projects through exploration and research.
 A graduate of Theater Design from NYU and Comparative Literature from the Hebrew University in Jerusalem, Avigail is a Berlinale Talents alumni who worked in theater productions as a scenic designer and as a production designer on independent films before joining Yellow Studio.